Ama Dablam Base Camp Trek-16 Days

 After the 600m vertical ascent in about 4 – 5 hours, you will arrive at Namche, the Sherpa capital of Khumbu.

-Overnight at guesthouse in Namche (B,L,D)
+Accommodation Overnight at guesthouse in Namche

 An important rule for a successful trek is successful acclimatization.
 Following the mantra, you will spend a second night in Namche but visit higher grounds to adapt our body.

-Overnight at guesthouse in Namche (B,L,D)
+Accommodation Overnight at guesthouse in Namche

 Leaving behind the bustling town of Namche, you will head east high above the raging Dudh Koshi river.